Rival hedge funds hope to feast on SAC Capital redemptions

-BOSTON/NEW YORK (Reuters) - A long list of rival hedge funds is eager to tap the billions in outside money that Steven A. Cohen’s SAC Capital Advisors is expected to return to investors by year-end.
+BOSTON/NEW YORK, June 12 (Reuters) - A long list of rival hedge funds is eager to tap the billions in outside money that Steven A. Cohen’s SAC Capital Advisors is expected to return to investors by yearend.

 Large hedge-fund firms structured like SAC, where Cohen allocates capital to dozens of portfolio teams that trade mainly in stocks, stand to benefit most from the ongoing insider trading probe, hedge fund industry investors and analysts said in a series of interviews.
 (Most did not want to be identified because of running or investing in funds that compete with SAC or have done business with it.)